-The sun was just rising above the horizon, in all that peculiar softness of splendor which characterises the early days of autumn in America, as Captain Erskine led his company across the drawbridge that communicated with the fort.
-It was the first time it had been lowered since the investment of the garrison by the Indians; and as the dull and rusty chains performed their service with a harsh and grating sound, it seemed as if an earnest were given of melancholy boding.
+HE sun was just rising above the horizon in all that peculir- softness of splendor which characterizes the early days of autumn in America as Captain Erskine led his company across the drawbridge that communicated with the fort. was the first time it had been lowered since the investment of the garrison by the Indians; and as the dull and rusty chains performed their service with a tl harsh and grating sound, it seemed as if an earnest were given of melancholy boding.
 Although the distance to be traversed was small, the risk the party incurred was great; for it was probable the savages, ever on the alert, would not suffer them to effect their object unmolested.
-It was perhaps singular, and certainly contradictory, that an officer of the acknowledged prudence and forethought ascribed to the governor-qualities which in a great degree neutralized his excessive severity in the eyes of his troopsshould have hazarded the chance of having his garrison enfeebled by the destruction of a part, if not of the whole, of the company appointed to this dangerous duty; but with all his severity, Colonel de Haldimar was not without strong affection for his children.
-The feelings of the father, therefore, in a great degree triumphed over the prudence of the commander: and to shield the corpse of his son from the indignities which he well knew would be inflieted on it by Indian barbarity, he had been induced to accede to the carnest prayer of Captain Erskine, that he inight be permitted to lead out his com: pany for the purpose of securing the body.
-Every means were, however, taken to cover the advance, and ensure the retreat of the detachment.
-The remainder of the troops were distributed along the rear of the ramparts, with instructions to lie flat on their faces until summoned by their officers from that position; which was to be done only in the eyent of close pursuit from the savages.
-Artillerymen were also stationed at the several guns that flanked the rear of the fort, and necessarily commanded both the common and the outskirt of the forest, with orders to fire with grape-shot at a given signal.
-Captain Erskine's instructions, were, moreover, if attacked, to retreat back under the guns of the fort slowly and in good order, and without turning his back upon the enemy.
+It was perhaps singular, and certainly contradictory, that an officer of the acknowledged prudence and forethought ascribed to the governor-qualities which in a great degree neutralized his excessive severity in the eyes of his troops-should have hazarded the chance of having his garrison enfeebled by the destruction of a part, if not the whole, of the company appointed to this dangerous duty; but with all his severity Colonel De Haldimar was not without strong affection for his The feelings of the father, therefore, in a great degree triumphed over the prudence of the commander; and to shield the corpse of his son from the indignities which he well knew would be inflicted on it by Indian barbarity, he had been induced to accede to the earnest prayer of Captain Erskine, that he might be permitted to lead out his company for the purpose of securensure the retreat of the detachment.
+The remainder of the troops were distributed along the rear of the ramparts, with instructions to lie flat on their faces until summoned by their officers from that position, which was to be done only in the event of close pursuit from the savages.
+Artillerymen were also stationed at the several guns that flanked the rear of the fort and necessarily commanded both the common and the outskirt of the forest, with orders to fire with grape-shot at a given signal.
+Captain Erskine's instructions were, moreover, if attacked, to retreat back under the guns of the fort slowly and in good order, and without turning his back upon the enemy.